nathanael-fijalkow/TheoretiCS_doc/survival_editors.md

 comment on them, support the decisions proposed by the editors assigned to a paper, or raise objections.
 In particular, editors do not directly accept/reject papers, they propose a decision to the Editorial Board instead.
-Acceptance and rejection decisions are always implemented by the Editors-in-chief following the outcome of the discussion, they are not implemented by editors directly.
+Acceptance and rejection decisions are always implemented by the editors-in-chief following the outcome of the discussion, they are not implemented by editors directly.

 ### Two editors per paper